G'MIC is a full-featured open-source

 for speeding up the computation of image processing operations.

-G'MIC has been designed with portability in mind and runs on different platforms (Windows, Unix, MacOSX).
+G'MIC has been designed with portability in mind and runs on different platforms (Windows, Linux, BSD, macOS).

 Image Team